Nestor Makhno: Legacy

-Makhno is a local hero in his hometown of Huliaipole, where a statue of the Bat'ko stands in its main town square.
+Makhno is a local hero in his hometown of Huliaipole, where a statue of him stands in its main town square.
 The Huliaipole Local History Museum hosts a permanent exhibition dedicated to Makhno.
-In the late 2010s, the Huliaipole City Council was preparing to request the return of Makhno's ashes from France, as part of a campaign to attract tourists to the city, declaring Makhno to be part of the city's brand.
+In the late 2010s, the Huliaipole City Council prepared documentation requesting the return of Makhno's ashes from France, as part of a campaign to attract tourists to the city, declaring Makhno to be part of the city's brand.
 Since the dissolution of the Soviet Union, sections of the Ukrainian far right have also attempted to reclaim Makhno as a Ukrainian nationalist and to downplay his anarchist politics.